raviddog/suzunaan/source/script.md

 Enemy scripts contain behaviour and spawn instructions for most non-bullet entities.

+The script lines are laid out like this:

+`[ID]:[trigger(arguments)]:[instruction1(arguments)] [instruction2(arguments)]`

 Each script line is split into three parts: an (optional) instruction ID, a trigger that determines when the instruction is called, and the actual instructions to be executed.
 These sections are separated with a colon `:`.

-The instruction ID is used to refer to this set of instructions.
+The instruction ID is used to refer to this set of instructions, and each instruction set can have unlimited instructions.

 ### Enemy Triggers